MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - App Service plan autoscale will scale-out run if any rule within the profile is met, but will only scale-in if all rules within the profile are met.

-- The App Service Premium (v3) Plan has a 20% discount versus comparable Pv2 configurations.
-  - Reserved Instance commitment (1Y, 3Y, Dev/Test) discounts are available for App Services running in the Premium v3 plan.

 - Diagnostic logging provides the ability to ingest application and platform level logs into either Log Analytics, Azure Storage, or a third party tool via Event Hubs.

 - Application performance monitoring with Application Insights provides deep insights into application performance.
   - For Linux Plans a code-based enablement (SDK) is required.
   - For Windows Plans a 'codeless deployment' approach is possible to quickly get insights without changing any code.

+- For cost management, see [plan and manage costs for Azure App Service](/azure/app-service/overview-manage-costs).

 ### Design recommendations

 **Azure Kubernetes Service**

-- Use Azure Kubernetes Service (AKS) as the primary application hosting platform where requirements allow.
+Use Azure Kubernetes Service (AKS) as the primary application hosting platform where requirements allow.

+- Availability

   - Deploy [AKS clusters across different Azure regions](/azure/aks/operator-best-practices-multi-region#plan-for-multiregion-deployment) as a scale-unit to maximize reliability and availability.

-- Configure the use of AKS node pools to maximize reliability.
   - Use [Availability Zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS control plane and agent nodes across physically separate datacenters.
-    - Where co-locality latency requirements exist, either a VMSS-based AKS deployment within a single zone or [proximity placement groups](/azure/aks/reduce-latency-ppg) should be used to minimize inter-node latency.
+  - Where co-locality latency requirements exist, either AKS deployment within a single zone or [proximity placement groups](/azure/aks/reduce-latency-ppg) should be used to minimize inter-node latency.
+  - Use the [AKS Uptime SLA](/azure/aks/uptime-sla) for production clusters to maximize Kubernetes API endpoint availability guarantees.
+  - Ensure AKS subscription [scale limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-kubernetes-service-limits) are appropriately considered when designing the AKS deployment model to ensure requisite scalability.

+- Scalability
+  - Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response to resource constraints.
+  - Utilize the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other selected metrics.
+  - For high scale and burst scenarios, consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) for extensive and rapid scale.
+  - Define [pod resource requests and limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits) in application deployment manifests.

+- Isolation
   - Ensure the System node pool is isolated from application workloads.
-  - Use dedicated node pools for infrastructure components and tools that require high resource utilization, such as Istio, to avoid noisy neighbor scenarios.
+  - Use dedicated node pools for infrastructure components and tools that require high resource utilization, to avoid noisy neighbor scenarios.
-    - Alternatively, ensure special scale or load behavior is defined.
   - Separate distinct application workloads to dedicated node pools based on workload requirements, considering requirements for specialized infrastructure resources such as GPU, high memory VMs.
   - Avoid deploying large numbers of node pools to reduce additional management overhead.
   - Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
-  - For high scale scenarios, consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) ([vKubelet](https://github.com/virtual-kubelet/virtual-kubelet)) with ACI for extensive and rapid scale.
-  - Using [Azure Spot VMs](/azure/aks/spot-node-pool) isn't recommended for highly available workloads.
-However, you can consider this option for development and testing environments as a way to optimize cost.
   - Evaluate application affinity and anti-affinity requirements and configure the appropriate colocation of containers on nodes.

-- Resources within the [node resource group](/azure/aks/faq#why-are-two-resource-groups-created-with-aks) ('MC_') should not be modified directly, only via the AKS API.
-The name of the node resource group can be chosen at [cluster creation time](/azure/aks/faq#can-i-provide-my-own-name-for-the-aks-node-resource-group) only or with assistance from Azure Support.

-- Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response to resource constraints.

-- Utilize the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other selected metrics.

-- Define [pod resource requests and limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits) in application deployment manifests.

-- Utilize the [AKS Uptime SLA](/azure/aks/uptime-sla) for production clusters to maximize Kubernetes API endpoint availability guarantees.
+- Cost Optimization
+  - Consider using [Azure Spot VMs](/azure/aks/spot-node-pool) non-time sensitive batch processing and for development and testing environments as a way to optimize cost.

+- Networking
   - Ensure proper selection of network plugin based on network requirements and cluster sizing.
 Prioritize the use of Azure CNI.
   - Use [Azure](/azure/aks/use-network-policies) or Calico Network Policies to control traffic within the cluster. (requires Azure CNI)

+Security
+  - Apply configuration guidance provided within the [AKS security baseline](/security/benchmark/azure/baselines/aks-security-baseline).
   - Harden the AKS cluster to remove critical security risks associated with Kubernetes deployments.
-  - Use [Pod Identities](/azure/aks/operator-best-practices-identity#use-pod-identities) and [Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure#usage) with [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to protect secrets, certificates, and connection strings.
+    - Use [Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure#usage) with [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to protect secrets, certificates, and connection strings.
     - Use [Managed Identities](/azure/aks/use-managed-identity) to avoid having to manage and rotate service principal credentials.
     - Utilize [Azure Active Directory integration](/azure/aks/managed-aad) to take advantage of centralized account management and passwords, application access management, and identity protection.
     - Use Kubernetes RBAC with Azure Active Directory for [least privilege](/azure/aks/azure-ad-rbac), and minimize granting administrator privileges to protect configuration and secrets access.
     - Limit access to the [Kubernetes cluster configuration](/azure/aks/control-kubeconfig-access) file with Azure role-based access control.
     - Limit access to [actions that containers can perform](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources), provide the least number of permissions and avoid the use of root / privileged escalation.
+    - Establish a consistent reliability and security baseline for AKS cluster and [pod](/azure/aks/use-pod-security-on-azure-policy) configurations using [Azure Policy](/azure/governance/policy/overview).
+      - Use the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to control pod functions, such as root privileges, and disallow pods which don't conform to policy.
+      - Policy assignments should be enforced at a subscription scope or higher to drive consistency across development teams.

+- Misc
+  - Resources within the [node resource group](/azure/aks/faq#why-are-two-resource-groups-created-with-aks) ('MC_') should not be modified directly, only via the AKS API.
+  - Subscribe to the public [AKS Roadmap and Release Notes](https://github.com/azure/aks) on GitHub to stay up-to-date on upcoming changes, improvements, and most importantly Kubernetes version releases or the deprecation of old releases.
-- Apply configuration guidance provided within the [AKS security baseline](/security/benchmark/azure/baselines/aks-security-baseline).
+  - Consider and apply the guidance provided within the [AKS checklist](https://www.the-aks-checklist.com/) to ensure alignment with Well-Architected best practice guidance.

 - Utilize [Azure Monitor and Application Insights](/azure/azure-monitor/insights/container-insights-overview) to centrally collect metrics, logs, and diagnostics from AKS resources for troubleshooting purposes.
   - Enable and review [Kubernetes master node logs](/azure/aks/view-master-logs).
   - Configure the [scraping of Prometheus metrics](/azure/azure-monitor/insights/container-insights-prometheus-integration) with Azure Monitor for containers.

-- Subscribe to the public [AKS Roadmap and Release Notes](https://github.com/azure/aks) on GitHub to stay up-to-date on upcoming changes, improvements, and most importantly Kubernetes version releases or the deprecation of old releases.

 - Regularly upgrade to a supported version of Kubernetes.
   - Establish a governance process to check and upgrade as needed to not fall out of support.
   - Leverage the AKS Cluster auto-upgrade with Planned Maintenance.
   - Regularly process node image updates to remain current with new AKS images.

-- Ensure AKS subscription [scale limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-kubernetes-service-limits) are appropriately considered when designing the AKS deployment model to ensure requisite scalability.

-- Consider and apply the guidance provided within the [AKS checklist](https://www.the-aks-checklist.com/) to ensure alignment with Well-Architected best practice guidance.

 - Store container images within [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).
   - Enable [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across all leveraged AKS regions.
   - Enable [Azure Defender for container registries](/azure/security-center/defender-for-container-registries-introduction) to provide vulnerability scanning for container images.
   - Authenticate using Azure AD to access Azure Container Registry.

-  - Establish a consistent reliability and security baseline for AKS cluster and [pod](/azure/aks/use-pod-security-on-azure-policy) configurations using [Azure Policy](/azure/governance/policy/overview).
-    - Use the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to control pod functions, such as root privileges, and disallow pods which don't conform to policy.
-    - Policy assignments should be enforced at a subscription scope or higher to drive consistency across development teams.

   > [!NOTE]
   >